VeeqoAPI/api-docs/api.md

 1. OAuth
 2. API keys

-API keys are going to be depreciated in the future.
-If you are building a new application, please use OAuth.
-A guide on getting set up with OAuth can be found on the [Developer Forum](https://developer-forum.veeqo.com/t/veeqo-now-supports-oauth/95).

-### OAuth
+### Authenticating using OAuth

+We recommend using OAuth authentication if your application is for public use by other Veeqo users.
+If your application is for internal use only then you are still able to use OAuth authentication, however the API key authentication may be preferable.

 A more detailed explanation of using OAuth will be coming here soon.

-In the mean time, check out [this post](https://developer-forum.veeqo.com/t/veeqo-now-supports-oauth/95) on the Developer Forum
+Check out [this post](https://developer-forum.veeqo.com/t/veeqo-now-supports-oauth/95) on the Developer Forum for getting this set up.

-### Get API Key
+### Authenticating using API keys

+We recommend using API key based authentication only if your application is considered private and for your use only.
+If you intend to create a public application for any Veeqo user to authenticate with then please use OAuth based authentication instead.

 1. Login into your [Veeqo account](https://app.veeqo.com/login)
 2. Navigate to [Employees page](https://app.veeqo.com/employees)